SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: The SceneReplica Benchmark

 \subsection{Creating Scenes in Simulation}

 \textbf{Object Set.} 16 YCB objects~\cite{calli2015ycb} are used in our benchmark to create scenes.
 Their 3D mesh models are shown in Fig.~\ref{fig:ycb}.
-We select these objects because i) they can be easily purchased online or in grocery stores; ii) they are a subset of the YCB Video dataset~\cite{xiang2017posecnn} which has been widely used to study 6D object pose estimation.
-Therefore, we can leverage existing 6D object pose estimation methods for experiments, for example,~\cite{xiang2017posecnn,deng2021poserbpf}.
+We select these objects because i) they can be easily purchased online or in grocery stores; ii) they are a subset of the YCB Video dataset~\cite{xiang2017posecnn} which has been widely used to study 6D object pose estimation; (iii) they can reliably fit within a parallel-jaw gripper.
+Therefore, we can leverage existing 6D object pose estimation methods for experiments, for example,~\cite{xiang2017posecnn,deng2021poserbpf,Wang_2021_GDRN}.

-\textbf{Stable Poses of Objects.} To place objects on a table in Gazebo, one option is to drop them from a certain height above the table and then let the physics simulator handle the computation for the final position of the objects.
-However, we found that this process requires careful parameter tuning of the mass and inertia of objects, and waiting for the objects to settle down is slow in practice.
-Therefore, we opt to compute stable poses of objects which are object orientations when they rest statically on a planar surface.
+\textbf{Stable Poses of Objects.} We create scenes in a Gazebo simulation, where stable poses of objects are used.
+We do not create random clutter via a piling procedure for object spawning as it requires careful tuning and is not easily reproducible in real world.
+Therefore, we opt to compute stable poses of objects, which are the object orientations when they rest statically on a planar surface.
 Such stable poses are also safe to use in real world scenes as the chance of an object falling over and disturbing the scene is low.
-We used the \url{compute\_stable\_poses()} function in trimesh~\cite{trimesh} to obtain such poses, and Fig.~\ref{fig:ycb} shows examples of stable poses of some YCB objects.
+We used the compute\_stable\_poses() function in trimesh to obtain such poses, and Fig.~\ref{fig:ycb} shows examples of stable poses of some YCB objects.